pesama/konga-metadata/README.md

 | 4     | read-all  | whether the item and all subitems could be read   |
 | 5     | edit-all  | whether the item and all subitems could be edited |

+So *0* would mean no permissions, and *3f* all permissions.

+#### `roles`

-* `roles`: The roles define custom behaviors for user in posession of such role.
+The roles define custom behaviors for user in posession of such role.
 Each role definition is an object with a `name` parameter (containing the name of the role) and a `permissions` string, with the same format as for the global permissions attribute.

 ### Data validation